jaragont/orchestration-workshop/_pages/1-getting-started.md

 You will need to repeat this step every time you add a new package to `requirements.txt`.

-Additionally, to verify that IntelliSense now works correctly, open up any `.py` file in your project.
+To verify that `IntelliSense` now works correctly, open up any `.py` file in your project.
-`cmd`+click or `Ctrl`+click on any import in your file, you should be taken to the source file of the corresponding module.
+`cmd`+click or `Ctrl`+click on any import in your file, you should be taken to the source file of the corresponding package.

 ## Running our services